 A 2015 Public Health England Report found that “While vaping may not be 100% safe, most of the chemicals causing smoking-related disease are absent and the chemicals which are present pose limited danger.”

 Through the UK Yellow Card Report system, which allows doctors and medical professionals to report things they believe may cause health problems, 200 reports were made in connection to vaping from 2014 to 2019.
 This included reports of severe health issues like epilepsy, miscarriage, pneumonia and heart disease, but also reports of minor issues like headaches, sneezing and coughs.
-The widely publicised lung disease outbreak in the US which was believed to be connected to vaping, though Public Health England believes that this outbreak was due to a bad batch of e-liquid and the prevalence of THC (cannabis) in some US e-liquids.
+The widely publicised lung disease outbreak in the US which was believed to be connected to vaping, though Public Health England believes that this outbreak was due to a bad batch of e-liquid and the prevalence of non-approved substances in some US e-liquids.

 Smoking kills nearly 80,000 people in the UK every year, so while it is important to say that vaping doesn’t come without health risks of its own, the evidence is clear - switching is much better for your health than continuing to smoke.